Meet the co-founders

 Who We Are

 We’re whiskey nerds, and we’re building an independent bottler that talks to whiskey nerds.
-We love hunting down whiskies that people haven’t discovered yet and evangelizing the distilleries we are most excited about.
-We love to tell a good story, and we care deeply about flavor.
+We love hunting down whiskies that people haven’t discovered yet and sharing the stories of the distilleries we’re most excited about.
 Ultimately, we just want to share what makes the world of American whiskey so exciting.

-We aim to be completely transparent, and if you want additional information or technical details on any of our releases, please reach out and we’d be happy to share
+We are an open book.
+If you want additional information or technical details about any of our whiskies, just ask.
+We’d be happy to share.

 Keep Up to Date With Our Blog